AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/workfront-library-setup/required-configuration-to-authenticate-to-library.md

 Each user must have a unique user name, which is the user's [!DNL Workfront] email.

-* User names in [!DNL Workfront] Library are not case-sensitive.
+* User names in [!DNL Workfront Library] are not case-sensitive.
 * Each user must have a unique email address for their user name.
 * Multiple users cannot use the same email address with different case.

 ## Single Sign-On configuration

-If your organization uses Single Sign-On (SSO) functionality, you must meet the following requirements in order for your users to access [!DNL Workfront] Library using the enhanced authentication experience:
+If your organization uses Single Sign-On (SSO) functionality, you must meet the following requirements in order for your users to access [!DNL Workfront Library] using the enhanced authentication experience:

 * Your SSO solution must be compliant with SAML 2.0.

    >[!NOTE]
    >
-   >Active Directory, LDAP, and SAML 1.0 protocols are not supported.
+   >[!DNL Active Directory], [!UICONTROL LDAP], and [!UICONTROL SAML] 1.0 protocols are not supported.

 * Auto-provisioning must be disabled.
 * User accounts must be manually created.